 Another thing would be flat-line line charts, reporting continuous KPI project that shows no change, or limited change.
 This doesn’t tend to add much value to the reporting.

 You and your team have been automating a part of the research process for over 15 years, what are your thoughts on the recent industry focus on research automation?

 I am excited about the talk of automation, this is now coupled with the move towards AI/IA.
 The challenge we have always had with automation was the lack of standards in the industry, between MR teams, and even within the same teams.
 Hopefully, the dream of AI/IA will encourage the move to standards and then better automation.
 I was surprised the result in the GRIT report said 57% of research agencies and 51% of research buyers were automating charting & infographics.
 This included companies using and under consideration, so there is still a fair way to go, but the recent hype will help find the standards needed for automation/AI.
 Eventually, the gap between collection and reporting/insight will disappear.

 Do you have any other tips for us in regards to report automation?

-Automation needs to well planned, don’t get distracted by the one “impossibility”, focus on the bulk.
+Automation needs to be well planned, don’t get distracted by the one “impossibility”, focus on the bulk.
 I always train my staff to focus on delivering 99 out of 100 slides, rather than just the one complex slide.
-80% automation is already a great benefit gain.
+80% automation, for example, is already a huge benefit.

 Before automating you need to be clear on what it is you are trying to achieve, make sure you and your team are aligned with what you want.
-We often will get conflicting instructions, or team members will not know enough about the project – we can often become the source to explaining why something was done.
+We often get conflicting instructions, or team members will not know enough about the project – we can become the source to historical project requirements, explaining why something was done.
 Document decisions and reasons; annotate templates with specs and notes.
 This is important for internal management and continuity.